-The ophthalmologic of the eye clinic from the University of Kampala need our help, they want to reach more people in the rural areas and besides that they want to work more efficient.
+The ophthalmologic of the eye clinic from the University of Kampala needed our help, they wanted to reach more people in the rural areas and besides that they want to work more efficient.

 Our club together with the ophthalmologic in charge in Kampala want to start the cataract outreach program which means that the eye doctor and the nurses will travel to different rural locations and get the surgeries done to the patients who cannot travel because of their economical conditions and their own handicap.